 Dark Matter

 Astronomers established long ago that the mass whose gravity holds galaxies and clusters together far exceeds the amount of mass in normal atoms in any detectable, visible form, such as stars or gas.
 It has long been suspected that galaxies are bound by the gravity of invisible “dark matter”, made of some new kind of elementary particle left over from the early universe.
 A leading theoretical hunch, based on Big Bang cosmology and natural extensions of Standard Model physics, is that the dark matter is made of Weakly Interacting Massive Particles, or WIMPs.
 These hypothetical particles weigh more than atomic nuclei but are dark because they do not interact with light at all; like neutrinos, they interact only by the weak force and gravity.
-They have never been detected directly.
+There is hope that some of them might one day be produced in accelerators such as the LHC, but they have never been detected directly.

-Fermilab is helping to lead the worldwide hunt for these particles, and plays a major role in four kinds of experimental search.
+Fermilab is a leader in the worldwide hunt for these particles, and plays a major role in four kinds of experimental search.
 These experiments all seek to detect the very rare instances where dark matter particles interact with nuclei of ordinary matter, in deep underground, very low background detectors.
 Fermilab is a lead laboratory in the Cryogenic Cold Dark Matter Search (CDMS and SuperCDMS), using silicon and germanium crystals; the Chicagoland Observatory for Underground Particle Physics (COUPP), using bubble chambers; and Darkside, using a liquid Argon detector similar to that being developed for Fermilab’s long baseline neutrino experiments.
 These experiments are deployed deep underground around the world, at the Soudan mine in Minnesota, SNOlab in Sudbury, Ontario, Canada, and Gran Sasso National Laboratory in Italy.
 In addition, a new technology based on CCD detectors (DAMIC), currently under development at Fermilab, aims to detect very low mass WIMPs.

 So far, no experiment has made a confirmed detection of dark matter particles.
 The current generation of modest-scale experiments is already setting interesting limits on particles with properties favored by the favored theoretical extensions of Standard Model physics based on supersymmetry.
 In the near future, the next generation of experiments, with larger detector masses, and better control over particle backgrounds, will be able to either detect these particles for the first time--- revealing a new kind of matter and opening a new way to study the universe--- or to exclude many of the theoretical ideas that lead to the WIMP hypothesis.
 Eventually, some of these technologies will be deployed with about a ton or more of detector mass, leading to a conclusive test.